ptavaresh/mood_sensity_excercise/README.md

 # Mood sensing

-This repository has been created to store snippets about mood sensing app excersice for Tiempo Development.
+This repository has been created to store snippets and pseudo code about mood sensing app excersice for Tiempo Development.
+NOTE: The available code for the django instalation is not runnable, it just tries tho show the isea about how can be implemented.

 # Snippets available in this repository